The Sessions (2012 film)

-The Sessions is a 2012 American erotic comedy-drama film written and directed by Ben Lewin.
-It is based on the 1990 article "On Seeing a Sex Surrogate" by Mark O'Brien, a poet paralyzed from the neck down due to polio, who hired a sex surrogate to lose his virginity.
+The Sessions is a 2012 American drama film written and directed by Ben Lewin.
+It is based on the 1990 article "On Seeing a Sex Surrogate" by Mark O'Brien, an American poet.
+Paralyzed from the neck down due to polio, he hired a sex surrogate to lose his virginity.
 John Hawkes and Helen Hunt star as O'Brien and sex surrogate Cheryl Cohen-Greene, respectively.

-The film debuted under its original title The Surrogate at the 2012 Sundance Film Festival, where it won the Audience Award (U.S. Dramatic) and a U.S. Dramatic Special Jury Prize for Ensemble Acting.
-Fox Searchlight Pictures acquired the film's distribution rights and released the film in October 2012.
-The Sessions received highly positive reviews from critics, in particular lauding the performances of Hawkes and Hunt.
+The film debuted under its original title The Surrogate at the 2012 Sundance Film Festival, where it won the Audience Award Dramatic and a U.S. Dramatic Special Jury Prize for Ensemble Acting.

+Fox Searchlight Pictures acquired the film's distribution rights and released the renamed film in October 2012.
+The Sessions received highly positive reviews from critics, who particularly lauded the performances of Hawkes and Hunt.
 Hunt was nominated for an Oscar for Best Supporting Actress at the 85th Academy Awards.

 Plot

 In Berkeley, California, in 1988, Mark O'Brien is a 38-year-old poet who is forced to live in an iron lung due to complications from polio.
 Due to his condition, he has never had sex.
 After unsuccessfully proposing to his caretaker Amanda, and sensing he may be near death, he decides he wants to lose his virginity.
 After consulting his priest, Father Brendan, he gets in touch with Cheryl Cohen-Greene, a professional sex surrogate.
 She tells him they will have no more than six sessions together.
 They begin their sessions, but soon it is clear that they are developing romantic feelings for each other.
 Cheryl's husband, who loves her deeply, fights to suppress his jealousy, at first withholding a love poem that Mark has sent by mail to Cheryl, which she eventually finds.
 After several attempts, Mark and Cheryl are able to have mutually satisfying sex, but decide to cut the sessions short on account of their burgeoning feelings.

 One day sometime later, the power goes out in the building in which Mark lives, causing the iron lung to stop functioning and making it necessary for Mark to be rushed to the hospital.
 However, he survives and meets a young woman named Susan Fernbach.
 The film then cuts to Mark's funeral, held sometime later in 1999, and attended by four of the women he came to know and care for, including Cheryl.
 Father Brendan gives the homily and Susan reads the poem he had previously sent Cheryl.